 I thought I would take a different stance in this week’s blog post, while a lot of people were looking at the debate of which phone is better, this sparked some interest for me.
-Why do we feel the need to have these kind of debates about phones, is it really necessary?
+Why do we feel the need to have these kinds of debates about phones, is it really necessary?

 We are in a day and age where we are constantly attached to our phones.
 They become the medium to the message, the extra arm we thought we needed.
 We get into arguments over the type of phone we have, and what it can and can’t do.
 Everything we do has to involve technology.